Kong/CustomerSuccess/README.md

     $ chmod +x klcr.sh

-**IMPORTANT:** in order to get KLCR to return the most accurate results, you should run the following command in your Kong environments:
+**IMPORTANT:** in order to get KLCR to return the most accurate results, you should run the following command in your **Kong Enterprise environments only**:

     $ kong migrations reinitialize-workspace-entity-counters